-Knowing that selfish mining can raise the attacker's relative revenue, this paper takes a closer look at the time-averaged profit of selfish mining.
-Although the authors in [6] have suggested incorporating the count of orphan blocks in DAM to mitigate selfish mining, the precise definition of the orphan blocks in Bitcoin needs yet to be addressed.
+Knowing that selfish mining can raise the attacker's relative revenue, in this paper, we take a closer look at the time-averaged profit of selfish mining.
+Although the authors in [12] have suggested incorporating the count of orphan blocks in DAM, the precise definition of the orphan blocks in Bitcoin needs yet to be addressed.
 While it is believed that orphan inclusion in DAM can make selfish mining non-profitable, in this paper, we challenge this belief by introducing two attacks: smart intermittent selfish mining and the orphan exclusion attack.
 These two attacks demonstrate that selfish mining can still be profitable even when orphan blocks are included in the DAM.
 Our contributions include: